ColeStolt/Client-Tracker/README.md

 Small local application that stores, removes, and edits a client's information all on the user's machine.

 What is the program: Client Tracker is an application used to store and retrieve client information.
-		The application will a user to login, add a client, remove a client, edit a client, and assign different instructors to different clients.
+		The application will allow a user to login, add a client, remove a client, edit a client, and assign different instructors to different clients.
 Java will be used to complete this project due to its built-in GUI.